rHermes/hackmud-scripts/README.md

 Someone mentioned that usernames for T2 corps can be from many T1 corporations, so we should therefor explore this.

+##### Loc type recognition
+Write the parts that checks if a location is a location and if it is a npc loc or not.
+The npc check can be tricked, but it will help filter out any clearly non npc names from the lists.

 ### Joy
 `joy` is going to be a suite of upgrade tools.
 Sorting, minmaxing, selling, recording